dhakadfoody/dhakadfoody/_posts/2017-08-30-home-made-curd.md

 Curd is something which is easily available as packaged product in market, but in **dhakadfoody**, being food lovers we will show you quick and easy recipe to prepare home made curd, which is not only tasty but healthy also.

-Curd is consider as best diet when we have upset stomach, or have digestion issues.
+Curd is considered as best diet when we have upset stomach, or have digestion issues.
 Its acidic character helps to maintain our digestive system.
 Some people also eat curd with sugar as sweet after food.
-We can also make lot of other eatables from curd like Lassi (yogurt drink), Chaas (Curd water), curd cheese, paneer etc.
+We can also make lot of other eatables from curd like Lassi (yogurt drink), Chaas (Buttermilk), curd cheese, paneer etc.